sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/configuration.md

 ### PORTAL_DATABASE_CONNECTION_MAX_LIFETIME
 **Config file:** Database.ConnectionMaxLifetime <br/>
 **Type:** `int` <br/>
-**Description**: Defines the maximum lifetime of a connection in Milliseconds.
-Optional, the default value is unlimited meaning connections are reused indefinitely as long as they are not closed due to errors or manually closed by the application.
+**Description**: Defines the maximum lifetime of a connection in milliseconds.
+This setting is optional.
+If not specified, the default value is 1800000 milliseconds (30 minutes).
+If set to `0`, the connection lifetime is unlimited, meaning connections are reused indefinitely unless closed due to errors or manually by the application.

 ## CORS settings